EltRnl/QEMU_TP_BasicShell/worklog/Part2-Log.md

 ### A bigger problem ?
 Weirder problem, if I switch from 'versatilepb' (that I've been using so far by accident) to 'versatileab', calling anything outside of the file main.c causes an undefined instruction to occure, so there might be a bigger underlying problem happening right now.

+## Commit 3 - Big Problem Gone

+### False alarm

+I just realized that 'versatileab' isn't suppose to work with interrupts -_- so my previous worry was not a problem, I'll stay with 'versatilepb' from now as I did before.

+### Found the problem

+The weird problem I had where unexpected instructions where raised was actually due to my buffer in shell.
+I didn't initialized **line_buffer**, I just declared it **"unsigned char* line_buffer"**, as such, the variable **line_buffer** was in the stack, but it's value was not, and it wasn't initialized, as such, when I reseted the buffer it caused problems.

+To resolve this I initialized it like so : **unsigned char line_buffer[BUFFER_SIZE]**

+By doing this, the buffer is now in the stack with a fixed size.

+### What I need to do

+I have to change the shell a tiny bit to take care of that **BUFFER_SIZE**, and changing a few things regarding **max_index** as it is causing me errors with the back space.